Real-Serious-Games/admin-portal-template/README.md

 # admin-portal-template

-A template for creating an admin port for a MongoDB database using ng-admin.
+A template for creating an admin API and portal for a MongoDB database using ng-admin.